-3.5.1 To stop blasting release the control handle lever.
+- 3.5.1 To stop blasting, release the control handle lever.
 The outlet section of the Millennium valve opens, and the blast machine depressurizes.
-The pop-up valve automatically drops when air is expelled from the machine and pressure equalizes.

-3.5.2 When the control handle lever is released, the control handle safety lever will flip up to lock the handle lever in the up (no blast) position.
-Make sure the control handle safety lever lock is up, and prevents the handle lever from engaging.

-3.5.3 Always open the safety petcock during work breaks and before filling the blast machine.
-Opening the petcock prevents unintentional blasting.

-3.5.4 When finished blasting, shutdown per Section 3.8.
+The pop-up valve automatically drops when air is expelled from the machine and pressure equalizes. - 3.5.2 When the control handle lever is released, the safety lever-lock will flip up to lock the handle lever in the up (no blast) position.
+Make sure the safety lever-lock is up to prevent the handle lever from engaging. - 3.5.3 Always open the safety petcock during work breaks and before filling the blast machine.
+Opening the petcock prevents unintentional blasting. - 3.5.4 When finished blasting, shutdown per Section 3.8.